eduardoksmello/eduardoksmello/README.md

 ## Hi there 👋
 ### My names is Eduardo.
 I'm a data analyst with skills relevant to collection, cleaning, statistical treatment, and data visualization.
 I'm fascinated by the entire data pipeline, from integration to visualization.
-Therefore, I study the processes pertinent to engineering, machine learning, and data analysis.
+Therefore, I am studying the processes pertinent to engineering, machine learning, and data analysis.
 Currently, I work as a business intelligence analyst and am taking a bootcamp in data engineering (How Bootcamps).

 Background: Doctorate in Music Cognition.